NilaknaW/matmul/README.md

+# Hardware Implementation of a Matrix Multiplier (System Verilog)

 1. implement Strassen's for 2x2 matrix multiplication.
 2. create addition and substraction units.
 3. use 7 of the above matmul units and 18 addition units to implement 4x4 mat mul.